w3c/ServiceWorker/explainer.md

 It's important to understand that `navigator.controller.register()` _only affects navigations_.
-Lets imagine for just a minute that we have a server that will hand back HTML or JSON for a given URL depending on wether the query parameter `?json=1` is included.
+Lets imagine for just a minute that we have a server that will hand back HTML or JSON for a given URL depending on whether the query parameter `?json=1` is included.
 Lets say this resource is hosted at `http://www.example.com/services/data`.